aws-samples/serverless-patterns/apigw-cache-invalidation-eventbridge/README.md

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.

+Important: this application uses resources that are not eligible for the AWS Free Tier ([AWS REST APIS - Caching](https://aws.amazon.com/api-gateway/pricing/))

 ## Requirements

 - [Create an AWS account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) if you do not already have one and log in.
 The IAM user that you use must have sufficient permissions to make necessary AWS service calls and manage AWS resources.